 Cybersecurity is a growing concern for all businesses.
 As insurers increasingly turn to data-driven solutions to improve the sales process, this only heightens the urgency for implementing effective safety protocols.
 At RGA, we work continuously at all levels of the organization and in all global locations to maintain the highest level of cybersecurity, and we collaborate with our partners to help elevate practices across the industry.

-As part of our lead-up to the 10th annual RGA Fraud Conference, which will take place virtually on August 15-18, I sat down for a brief Q&A with Tim Reboulet, Principal Consultant at SpearTip, a leading cybersecurity firm.
-I met Tim while he was in the Secret Service and I was at the FBI and know him to be a respected member of the cybersecurity community.
+As part of our lead-up to the 10th annual RGA Fraud Conference, which will take place virtually on August 15-18, we sat down for a brief Q&A with Tim Reboulet, Principal Consultant at SpearTip, a leading cybersecurity firm.
 Tim provided several very practical steps that all companies both big and small can take right now to protect their systems and data from online threats.

 How would you describe the current cybersecurity environment?